JaiPannu/Bucky/README.md

 Hey Chen please add the XACRO

 For Simulation:
-- Add Gazebo simulation with physics and controllers
+- Gazebo simulation with physics and controllers
-- Configure ros2_control for joint control
+- Configure ros2_control for joint control (Depends )

-For Real Hardware:
+For Hardware:
 - Set up hardware interface for your motor controllers
 - Configure ros2_control with your specific hardware